filisko/testable-functions/README.md

 #### FakeFunctions class

-As shown in the previous example, this class is used as a replacement for the production class (Functions) in testing environment.
+As shown in the previous examples, this class is used as a replacement for the Functions class in testing environment.

 This class provides many helper methods: